berfeela/CS50/README.md

-Test code from cs50 lectire 1 in c
+Test code from CS50 lecture 1 in C